 The following are some of the most commonly used heat-transfer fluids and their properties.
 Consult a solar heating professional or the local authority having jurisdiction to determine the requirements for heat transfer fluid in solar water heating systems in your area.

-- Glycol/water mixtures
+- Propylene glycol/water mixtures

-Silicones have a very low freezing point, and a very high boiling point.
+Silicone fluids have a very low freezing point, and a very high boiling point.
 They are noncorrosive and long-lasting.
 Because silicones have a high viscosity and low heat capacities, they require more energy to pump.
 Silicones also leak easily, even through microscopic holes in a solar loop.